aregtech/areg-sdk-demo/README.md

 vcpkg install areg:x64-linux
 ```

-After installing the package, add the vcpkg toolchain to your project:
+After installing the package, add the vcpkg toolchain to your project displayed after running this command:
 ```bash
 vcpkg integrate install
 ```

-In your `CMakeLists.txt`, use:
+To include the AREG SDK package in your project, update your `CMakeLists.txt` like this:
 ```cmake
 find_package(areg CONFIG REQUIRED)
 include_directories(${AREG_FRAMEWORK})
 ```

+This method provides a simpler and more modular approach to integrating the AREG SDK.

 ---

-### 3. Adding AREG SDK as a Submodule
+### Method 3: Integrate AREG SDK as a Git Submodule

-To integrate the AREG SDK as a Git submodule, add the following to your `.gitmodules` file:
+Alternatively, you can add AREG SDK as a submodule to your project.
+This is particularly useful for managing dependencies in Microsoft Visual Studio solutions.
+To integrate AREG SDK as a submodule, add the following to your `.gitmodules` file:

 ```txt
 [submodule "thirdparty/areg-sdk"]